lisahuang2/housing_data_ML/README.md

 ##

-The R scripts I wrote are meant to be followed sequentially, but they should be easy to follow R scripts included in this repository:
+The R scripts I wrote are meant to be followed sequentially, but they should be easy to follow if you want to skip around.
+Below are the names and descriptions of the scripts included in this repository:

 - "1 - EDA and visualizations.R"

-    Description:  Exploratory data analysis of King County housing data, with ggplot data visualizations
+    Description:  Exploratory data analysis of King County housing data, with ggplot data visualizations. (see the image files in this repository for a sample of the plots.)

     Sub-sections:

                    a.
 Map the houses in King County

                    b.
 Summary statistics and plots of each variable

                    c.
 Plot the correlations among the variables

                    d.
 Plot the relationship between sqrt_price (the outcome variable) and each predictor variable